 myMPN uses patient data to influence research + treatment — and ultimately, find a cure for MPNs.

 myMPN empowers patients to change their prognosis by sharing their experience of living with an MPN.
 The development of targeted disease therapies will be expedited when firsthand information about disease symptoms and progression are available from patients.

 What is myMPN?

 - It’s a digital hub for patients to record and anonymously share their unique MPN journey with the research community

-- Registrants can access a secure online portal with a personalized dashboard.
+- Participants can access a secure online portal with a personalized dashboard.
 As they complete surveys listed on the dashboard, the registry will provide insights into how the user's MPN experience compares to other registry users

 - All patient data is protected and only shared according to individual user privacy settings